sruthi2498/TelegramCovid/README.md

 # TelegramCovid

-### A util to pull chats from telegram channels and parse the messages for Covid vaccine alerts
+### A util to pull chats from telegram channels and parse the messages.
+This is to ultimately figure out when different hospitals open their vaccination slots.

 ## To preview data :